robot297/JAG_7_2019/Lab 6 Questions.md

 # Lab 6

-### Problem 1: ITEC Courses

 **For all questions: if a specific method or variable name is given, use it.**

  **Make sure you add your new java file(s) to your git repository so they are uploaded to GitHub.
     Otherwise, I won't get all of your code, and your code won't compile for the autograder.**

  To add files to your repository, click 'Yes' when you create a new file and IntelliJ asks if you want to add it to your git repository.
  If you said no, or don't see the option - that's no problem.
-Just right-click on your new file and select git > add.
+Just right-click on your new file and select Git > add.
 Commit and push to GitHub and verify you see the file there.

+### Problem 1: ITEC Courses

  **Part 1:**